Codecademy/docs/content/java/concepts/array-list/terms/replaceAll/replaceAll.md

 ---
 Title: '.replaceAll()'
-Description: 'Replaces all occurrences of elements in the ArrayList with a specified new value..'
+Description: 'Replaces each element in the ArrayList with the result of applying a specified unary operator to it.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'